 The authors introduced a novel architecture called the Contextual Transformer (CoT) block that combines contextual information with self-attention learning to improve visual representation.
 The CoT block captures static context among input keys and uses it to trigger self-attention for mining dynamic context.
-This approach replaces standard convolutions in ResNet architectures and results in better performance without increasing parameters.
+This approach replaces standard convolutions in ResNet architectures and results in better performance without increasing parameter count.
 The authors construct CoTNet by replacing 3x3 convolutions in ResNet architectures, which validates their proposal and analysis.
 Extensive experiments on COCO and ADE20K datasets demonstrate the generalization of visual representation pre-trained by CoTNet across various downstream tasks, such as object detection, instance segmentation, and semantic segmentation.

 Final discussion